List of Marvel Comics characters: H: Hard-Drive

-Hard-Drive is the name of several characters appearing in American comic books published by Marvel Comics.
+Hard-Drive is the name of several characters.

 Inhuman version

 Hard-Drive is an Inhuman cyborg who is a member of the Dark Riders.

 Earth-1610 version

 In the Ultimate Marvel reality, there is a female mutant named Hard-Drive who is a member of the Brotherhood of Mutant Supremacy.
 Not much is known about her mutant abilities.

 In the "Ultimatum" storyline, Hard-Drive is among the Brotherhood of Mutant Supremacy members who were tortured and killed by Magneto's followers.